Frank Dikötter: The People's Trilogy

-In his review, Ian Johnson wrote about Dikötter's lack of nuance and the absence of grounding for his contrarian views (for example, Dikötter wrote that literacy and public health decreased during the Mao period).
 Mao Zedong's biographer Philip Short wrote that "Dikötter's errors are strangely consistent.
 They all serve to strengthen his case against Mao and his fellow leaders."
-In reference to Dikötter's errors and misleading comments, Short said the main problem with Dikötter's book was that it did not offer a credible explanation of why Mao and his colleagues acted as they did.
+In reference to Dikötter's errors and misleading comments, Short said the main problem with the author's book was that it did not offer a credible explanation of why Mao and his colleagues acted as they did.
 Short posited that Dikötter's book "set out to make the case for the prosecution, rather than providing balanced accounts of the periods they describe."